SumanSourav20/zig_in_depth/ziglings/README.md

 # Ziglings

 Welcome to Ziglings!
-This project contains a series of tiny broken programs (and one nasty surprise).
-By fixing them, you'll learn how to read and write [Zig](https://ziglang.org/) code.
+This project contains a series of tiny broken programs (and one nasty surprise) to learn how to read and write [Zig](https://ziglang.org/) code.

 ![Ziglings](images/ziglings.jpg "Ziglings")

-Those broken programs need your help!
-(You'll also save the planet from evil aliens and help some friendly elephants stick together, which is very sweet of you.)

 This project was directly inspired by the brilliant and fun [rustlings](https://github.com/rust-lang/rustlings)